- Who are we

 Sometimes we may have to contact you about something that is not related to fundraising or marketing.
 For example, if you have a direct debit with us, we are required to let you know about any changes to your direct debit.
 Opting out of postal communications will not stop this type of communication unless you cancel your direct debit.
 If you have any concerns about this type of contact, please get in touch with us.

-By post: Mercy Corps Europe
+Mercy Corps Europe

 96/3 Commercial Quay